WHERE: Coney Island, NY WHEN: July 4, 2022 at 12PM ET, televied live on ESPN

 among the finest athletes - with the quickest jaws! - in the world.

-Although with 8 consecutive wins in recent years, world champ Joey
+With a total of 12 wins in recent years, world champ Joey

 Nothing represents summer and the Fourth of July like the Nathan's Famous Hot Dog-Eating Contest, says Wayne Norbitz, president and COO of Nathan's Famous.
 This year our nation has new hope for glory.